SHC-ASTRA/basestation-classic/README.md

 ASTRA is a project under the AutoSat branch of Space Hardware Club as part of The University of Alabama in Huntsville.

-## If you're on basestation and no one is there to help you (I gotchu, McGinnis)
+## If you're on basestation and no one is there to help you

+These instructions are for:

+- People learning to use arm.
+- People learning to use core.
+- McGinnis that time Riley slept in too long during SAR filming.

-1. Make sure you're on the correct version of this repo AND that vscode isn't showing changes for the submodules. `main` for the submodules is not necessarily correct!
+1. Make sure you're on the correct version of this repo AND that vscode isn't showing changes for the submodules.
+You want to be on `main` for everything unless Riley tells you otherwise.

-2. Build the ros interfaces
+2. Build the ros interfaces if you haven't already.

     ```bash
     cd backend/interfaces